NREL/ComStock.github.io/docs/upgrade_measures/package_1.md

 ## 4.1.
 Window Replacement

-The [Window Replacement upgrade](https://nrel.github.io/ComStock.github.io/docs/resources/references/upgrade_measures/env_ext_window_replacement.html) replaces the windows of a model with new windows with thermal and tinting properties that align with the properties specified in the *Zero Energy Small/Medium Office* AEDG (Table 4).
+The [Window Replacement]({{site.baseurl}}{% link docs/upgrade_measures/env_ext_window_replacement.md %}) replaces the windows of a model with new windows with thermal and tinting properties that align with the properties specified in the *Zero Energy Small/Medium Office* AEDG (Table 4).
 The upgrade will first identify the existing window properties for each ComStock baseline model.
 In cases where the U-value (thermal transmittance) and SHGC underperform those specified in the AEDG, the windows will be replaced with AEDG-compliant windows.

 Table 4.
 AEDG Target Properties for Window Replacements \[3\]